SalviaSage/Keyboard-Layouts/TPA-Keyboard-Layout/readme.md

 (6) The numpad is being used for typing the combining diacritics of the TPA.
 This allows us to show various different co-articulations and phenomena.

-(7) Other than these main differences, the base small case letters are exactly the same as in English and are found at the same locations except for the i and the j which have their dots removed.
+(7) Other than these main differences, the base small case letters are exactly the same as in the QWERTY English US layout and are found at the same locations except for the i and the j which are there but without the dots (tittle) on top of them.

 This is because the TPA makes use of "above combining diacritics" as it is shown above.

 (8) Also, the letter g is changed from U+0067 to "script g" U+0261.
-That is '` g '` into ' ɡ ' to prevent it from being shown as the double story g as seen here.
+That is 'g' into 'ɡ' to prevent it from being shown as the double story g as seen here.
 Outside of those three differences, the other letters are the same on the base layout.

 (9) Shift + vowel letter gives you a more broad, open version of the vowel while hitting the CAPS key gives you another vowel.